jhlagado/struct-z80/README.md

 }
 ```

-Without some kind way of chaining "if" statements we end up with a heavily nested sequence like this:
+Without some kind way of to chain these "if" statements we end up with a heavily nested sequence like this:

 ```
 ld A, input